A Cheap Motorsports Rear View Camera Setup

-Some, like this Bosch one even include an augmented reality radar feature that warns the driver about fast approaching cars.
+Some, like this Bosch one, even includes an augmented reality radar feature that warns the driver about fast-approaching cars.

 They also cost a small fortune (think 10’s of thousands …)

 If you have not run a rear camera system before (like I hadn’t) the question becomes one of value.

 Whilst I was never in the market for a 5 figure super mega system, I did want to try something but not commit significant money to the experiment.

 Maybe like many of you ( 🙂 ?)
 I then ended up spending way more time researching this purchase than I feel any “normal person” would!!

 But it was important; it was for racing.

 So, in addition to all the Amazon reviews, I then went on YouTube and watched loads (and loads!) of amateur reviewers “unboxing” and trying out all these budget camera systems.
 They were all over: on long trailers, on short trailers, on camper vans, at night, in bright sunshine, at dusk, in multi-story car parks, everywhere…

 The quality of these reviews and videos was… varied.